-The Medical/Surgical ICU at Mount Sinai Hospital cares for approximately 800 patients annually who come from key areas of the hospital including Emergency, Surgical Oncology, and Women’s Obstetrical.
+The Medical/Surgical Intensive Care Unit at Mount Sinai Hospital cares for approximately 800 patients annually who come from key areas of the hospital including emergency, surgical oncology, and women’s obstetrics.
 We also provide care to critically-ill cancer patients admitted from Princess Margaret Cancer Centre.

-The Medical/Surgical Intensive Care Unit (MSICU) at Toronto General Hospital admits approximately 1000 high-acuity patients per year with a focus on lung and liver transplant, complex surgery.
-The Multi organ transplant program at the Toronto General Hospital is one of the biggest in North America and in the world.
+The Medical/Surgical Intensive Care Unit (MSICU) at Toronto General Hospital admits approximately 1000 high-acuity patients per year with a focus on lung and liver transplants and complex surgery.
+The Multi-Organ Transplant Program at Toronto General Hospital is one of the largest in North America and in the world.
 The MSICU is also a referral centre for extra-corporeal life support.

 Niall D. Ferguson